ethanhart/pypacc/README.md

 (cp874), and UTF-8 character sets.
 Note: UTF-8 is likely only valid for FPC files (a variation of the PAC format which uses Unicode as a standard).

-The PAC format was developed my Screen Electronics.
+The PAC format was developed by Screen Electronics.
 This parser is based on code written by Nikolaj Olsson under the GNU General Public License.
 I have simply ported the PAC file parsing components from C# to Python.
 Please check out and support his project over at